amitsaha/echorand.me/content/posts/nginx-geoip2-mmdblookup.md

 The explanations for the `GeoLite2-Country` DB is similar.
 Then later on in the nginx configuration, we log the value of this variables in JSON format.
 A complete nginx.conf is [here](https://gist.github.com/amitsaha/f43e9397e5f84903e5d1bffaf8b4b9d9#file-nginx-conf).

-# Dealing with multiple IP addresses in X-Forwarded-For
+# Multiple IP addresses in X-Forwarded-For

-What happens when your X-Forwarded-For has a list of IP addresses: `<UserIP>, <LB>, <API gateway>`?
+What happens when your X-Forwarded-For has a chain of IP addresses: `<UserIP>, <LB>, <API gateway>`?
 We need to extract the user ip from this list and then perform GeoIP lookup on it.
 We will make use nginx's map module (thanks to this [answer](https://stackoverflow.com/a/53630597):

 ```